SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 * Test user has valid credentials and an active account on your federated identity system.
-* Test user's account **does not** belong to the group in your environment that is authorized to use Silent Circle.
+* Test user's account **does not** belong to a group in your environment that is authorized to use Silent Circle.

 #### Procedure

-* Ensure that the test device has no Silent Phone installed.
-If it does, uninstall it.
-* Download and install Silent Phone from the Apple App Store.
-* Launch Silent Phone and accept notifications, if prompted.
+* Ensure that you are signed out of your SSO environment and out of Silent Circle Web.
+* Browse to one of the following links:
+    * If using test environment: https://accounts-dev.silentcircle.com/
+    * If using production environment: https://accounts.silentcircle.com/
-* You should see a login form on the device.
+* You should see a Silent Circle login form on the browser.
+* Click on the link to login with SSO.
 * Attempt to sign on the test user.
 The user id will be in the form `user@example.com`.
 * You should be taken to your company's SSO sign-on page.